-The essential oils (essences) that originate from the flowers are huge support in exploring deeper self love.
+The essential essences (aka essences oils) that originate from the flowers are huge support in exploring deeper self love.
 Follow you heart here...the appropriate flower for your journey will call to your heart.

-Essential oils like cypress, cedar leaf thuja, and mugwort are great for helping move out that which you are ready to let go.
+Essential essences like cypress, cedar leaf thuja, and mugwort are great for helping move out that which you are ready to let go.

 And hyssop is always sweet to have in the process as she is about self forgiveness.
 Often she lends her support both before and after the 'letting go'.